 “GIVE ME A BREAK!”
 Real Female Leadership in Action

 How many of you remember the 2007-08 Democratic Party’s leadership nomination process for President of the United States?
-It got a tad nasty, though nothing like the recent Republican Party spectacle.
+It got a tad nasty, though nothing like the 2012 Republican Party spectacle.
 How many of you recall President Bill Clinton’s vindictive attack on then candidate Barack Obama, who was running against Hilary Clinton?

 At one event in 2008, in a room full of Hilary supporters, Bill Clinton attacked Obama’s campaign platform by emphatically stating: “Give me a break!
 This whole thing is the biggest fairy tale I’ve ever seen.
 23 million Americans struggling for work.
 A middle class falling further behind!”